I almost named these Bacon Fat Biscuits, but I feared a call from the FDA.

 - Preheat the oven to 425ºF and line two sheet trays with Silpat or parchment paper.

-- Whisk together 2 cups flour with the salt, baking powder and sugar.
+- Whisk together 2 cups flour with the salt, baking powder, sugar and garlic powder.

 - Add the cubed butter then use your fingers to work it into the flour mixture.
 Roll it between your fingers, keeping the butter coated in flour at all times (so it won't melt).
 The result should be a very crumbly flour texture with butter evenly distributed throughout.